pmichaillat/pmichaillat.github.io/content/design/b.md

 + Since the website is hosted on GitHub Pages, it is convenient to install [GitHub Desktop](https://desktop.github.com) first.
 Via GitHub Desktop, you will be able to install the website on your local machine and update the website from your local machine—without ever going to GitHub.
 + Next, install [Hugo](https://gohugo.io/installation/).
 On a Mac, this is easily done with [Homebrew](https://brew.sh).
 Simply run the following command in the terminal: `brew install hugo`.
 + If you already have Hugo on your machine, make sure to install the latest version.
 You can verify the installed version with: `hugo version`.
 To update Hugo if it is outdated on your local machine, run: `brew upgrade hugo`.
-+ Then, clone the repository to your local machine using GitHub Desktop or by downloading the ZIP file.
++ Then, clone the template repository to your local machine.
+This can be done in two steps:
+  1. Click "Use this template" and then "Create a new repository" at the top of the repository [on GitHub](https://github.com/pmichaillat/hugo-website).
+  2. Once the new repository is created on your GitHub account, open GitHub Desktop and click "File" and then "Clone repository".
+Find the newly created repository under the "GitHub.com" tab and clone it.
 + Update the `baseURL` parameter in `config.yml` with the website URL that you plan to use.

 ### On your GitHub account